federatedplatforms/FEDeRATED-BDI/docs/ishare.md

 #### party package
-The PartiesToken (wrapped in a PartiesResponse) defines the format the iSHARE scheme sends in response to a party information request (/parties?eori=<'eori'>) and is used to determine if a participant is active in the scheme and signed all agreements ot that scheme.
+The PartiesToken (wrapped in a PartiesResponse) defines the format the iSHARE scheme sends in response to a party information request (/parties?eori=<'eori'>) and is used to determine if a participant is active in the scheme and signed all agreements to that scheme.

 #### token package
 The token package holds all classes needed to request an access token.
-ClientAssertion and ConsumerAccessToken define the format of the JWT used to in acquiring an access token from a service provider
+ClientAssertion and ConsumerAccessToken define the format of the JWT used to in acquiring an access token from a service provider.
-ISHAREAccessToken is used in the management of acquired access tokens ISHARETokenRequest and ISHARETokenResponse define the content of the request and reply of the /connect/ API endpoint as defined the iSHARE specification
+ISHAREAccessToken is used in the management of acquired access tokens.
+ISHARETokenRequest and ISHARETokenResponse define the content of the request and reply of the /connect/ API endpoint as defined the iSHARE specification.

 ### Utils package
 The Utils package contains useful classes that help during the access token communication